portainer/portainer-docs/start/install/README.md

 # Install Portainer BE

 {% hint style="info" %}
 These installation instructions are for Portainer Business Edition (BE).
-For Portainer Community Edition (CE) refer to the [CE install documentation](../install-ce/).
 {% endhint %}

 Portainer Business Edition is straightforward to install.
 There are two options: installing new or adding an environment to an existing installation.